//php print_r(get_the_ID()); ?>

 These drills are based on Cold War-era practices that were last implemented extensively in 1971, during the India-Pakistan war.

-The mock drill in India district list includes all 244 civil defence-designated regions.
+The defence mock drill in India district list includes all 244 civil defence-designated regions.
 These locations will simulate multi-hazard scenarios, ensuring both urban and rural participation.

-Mock Drill in India District-Wise List |
+Defence Mock Drill 244 District-Wise List |

 Click Here |

 These states have high-priority Civil Defence Mock Drill districts, which were initially notified in 2010.
 These areas are considered strategically vulnerable and essential for national civil defence readiness.
+The drills are conducted regularly across various Defence Mock Drill Cities within these states to ensure swift coordination, preparedness, and response during emergencies.

 The Mock Drill in India is designed to: